Nick Cotton: Development and storylines

 Although suspicious to begin with, Dot accepted them both into her home, believing that Nick truly had changed this time.
 Asked whether Nick really was a reformed character, Altman remained ambiguous: "Nick's back, he's got a cute little daughter.
 He's become a plumber, he's a changed man. ...Or is he?"
 As the storyline progressed, Nick's true agenda was revealed when he blackmailed his mother into giving him money for custody of Dotty.
 In a further plot twist, it was revealed to the audience in 2009, that Dotty (real name Kirsty) was colluding with her father all along.
-In the storyline, Dotty suggested killing Dot for her life assurance policy.
+In the storyline, Dotty suggested killing Dot for her life insurrance policy.
 Nick leaves following this, allowing Dotty to work on Dot.
 He returns three months later, whereupon they begin their plan to convince Dot and her friends that she is suffering with dementia, Nick's aim being to kill Dot and blame her death on her deteriorating mental state.

-During Nick's brief stay in the square, he overheard Billy Mitchell telling Dot how he let Jase Dyer die and Nick blackmailed Billy by demanding regular payments or he would tell Jase's son Jay what Billy did.
-When Billy's cousin, Phil, found out about this, he led Nick into the barrel store of The Queen Vic, where he beats him up and ties him to a chair.
+During Nick's brief stay in the square, he overheard Billy Mitchell (Perry Fenwick) telling Dot how he let Jase Dyer (Stephen Lord) die and Nick blackmailed Billy by demanding regular payments or he would tell Jase's son Jay Brown (Jamie Borthwick) what Billy did.
+When Billy's cousin, Phil Mitchell (Steve McFadden), found out about this, he led Nick into the barrel store of The Queen Victoria public house, where he beats him up and ties him to a chair.
 Phil gave Billy the opportunity to scare Nick off and end this, however, Billy let him go and told Jay the truth himself.
 The plot with his own daughter to kill his beloved mother climaxes on-screen in June 2009: Nick's plan goes awry after Dotty has a change of heart and ultimately rescues her grandmother from being poisoned, instead drugging Nick.
-This leads to a series of events whereby Nick, in a bid to escape once his plan has been exposed, holds various members of the community hostage in the café and an accidental fire is started after Heather Trott pushes Nick into the chip pan.
-The hostages manage to escape due to a fight between Nick and Ryan Malloy, who was one of the hostages.
+This leads to a series of events whereby Nick, in a bid to escape once his plan has been exposed, holds various members of the community hostage in the café and an accidental fire is started after Heather Trott (Cheryl Fergison) pushes Nick into the chip pan.
+The hostages manage to escape due to a fight between Nick and Ryan Malloy (Neil McDermott), who was one of the hostages.
 This results in an explosion at the café with Nick and Bradley Branning inside.
 The storyline marked Altman's departure from the show once again.
 His departing episode was scripted as a cliffhanger, as it was not revealed whether Nick had survived the explosion at the end of the episode.
 However, in the following episode, on 4 June 2009, Nick is shown to survive the explosion and Bradley is hospitalised with injuries to his eye.
 Nick departs after once again being disowned by Dot.
 Dotty is left in Dot's care despite Nick explaining to his mother that Dotty is evil.